Susana465/camkii_thesis/40-results.md

 ![note for figure: its a redundancy that camkii_cam_unbound_optent28p1 has open in it because all camkii that is t286p1 is open anyway. ](40-results-figures/WT/subsets-of-camkii-t286p-cam-binding.png){#fig-subsets-of-camkii-t286p-cam-binding}

-subset of camkii bound to ndmdar, of which x is p and x is not p

 ![1](40-results-figures\WT\xsubsets_nmdar-t268p.png){#fig-xsubsets_nmdar-t268p}